 Productivity

-In order to use NotionCMS, you need to subscribe to a specific database structure.
-This generic design accommodates basic sites while allowing flexibility for various types of content beyond standard web pages or blog posts.
+In order to make use of NotionCMS, you have to subscribe to a specific database structure.
+Its an extremely generic design that gives you all the things you need for basic sites but lends flexibility for types of content other than the standard web page, blog post etc.

 // initialize